Parental Alcohol Abuse Predisposes Children To Cancer, Texas A&M Researchers Find

 Hannah Carter, a graduate student at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS), has received an $80,000 research grant from the Susan G. Komen Foundation to study sirtuins, a type of protein known to reduce signs of aging that may also play a role in breast cancer metastasis — the point […]

-School of Veterinary Medicine and Biomedical Sciences, Biomedical Engineering Welcome Joint Faculty
+College of Veterinary Medicine and Biomedical Sciences, Biomedical Engineering Welcome Joint Faculty

-In a collaborative effort, the Texas A&M School of Veterinary Medicine and Biomedical Sciences and the Department of Biomedical Engineering at Texas A&M University have welcomed Dr. Kenneth Hoyt and Dr. Elaheh Rahbar ’11 to their faculty cohort.
+In a collaborative effort, the Texas A&M College of Veterinary Medicine and Biomedical Sciences and the Department of Biomedical Engineering at Texas A&M University have welcomed Dr. Kenneth Hoyt and Dr. Elaheh Rahbar ’11 to their faculty cohort.
 Strengthening the partnership between the two groups is a pillar in biomedical engineering’s strategic plan and is […]

 Texas A&M Research Suggests Fathers Abstain From Alcohol Use Prior To Conceiving Children